szuecs/gin-gomonitor/README.md

 ## Contributing/TODO

-We welcome contributions from the community; just submit a pull request.
+We welcome contributions from the community—just submit a pull request.
 To help you get started, here are some items that we'd love help with:

 - Adding more custom metrics
   - time per request: average, p99, ..